MinecraftFreelance/FactionShield/README.md

 increments the version (see `.github/workflows/release.yaml`), this automatically increases the version every time a commit is made to the main branch of this repository.

 ## 🏗️ Building the plugin
+First of all - input the dependency jars into a folder called `/libs` (`Space.jar` and `Factions.jar` - as these are premium plugins, they are not included within this repository).

 This plugin is automatically versioned using a GitHub action (as mentioned above), in order to build the plugin.
-Create an environment variable called "RELEASE_VERSION" on your machine and give it a value (you can do this using `$RELEASE_VERSION=value` on a Linux/Unix machine.
+You will also need to create the following environment variables, this is automatically assigned when forking the repository:
+- `RELEASE_VERSION`: the release version (e.g. 1.0.0)
+- `GITHUB_REF_NAME`: the branch that is being built (e.g. stage)
+- `GITHUB_RUN_NUMBER`: the current build number (e.g. 1)
+- `BUILD_PATH`: the location on your machine to put the jar

 This Spigot plugin is built using maven, using the provided `pom.xml` file.